 Together, we've planted 35,000 trees

-Resimac's Carbon Conscious™ program offsets 5.2 million kilograms of CO2
+Resimac's Carbon Conscious™ program offsets more than 4 million kilograms of CO2

 In September 2020, Resimac achieved the major milestone of planting 35,000 trees.
-These trees will remove 5.2 million kilograms of CO2 from the atmosphere.
+These trees will remove more than 4 million kilograms of CO2 from the atmosphere.

 CO2 emissions caused by burning fossil fuels and deforestation have devastating environmental and health effects.
 From bushfires and species extinction to creating or contributing to respiratory issues, the effects have a huge impact on people, animals and the environment, so it's important that we all do our part to reduce the impact of CO2 emissions on our planet.